sandreza/DG_Playground/docs/src/convective_adjustment.md

 \rho^{n+1} - \Delta t \partial_z \left[ \kappa(\rho^{n}) \partial_z \rho^{n+1} \right] &= \rho^{n} + \Delta t \left( f^n + \nabla^H \cdot \left[ \kappa(\rho^n) \nabla^H \rho^n \right] \right)
 \end{aligned}
 ```
 where the forcing function `` f^n `` comes from boundary condition and we have split the gradient operator into the vertically aligned component ``z`` and the other (horizontal) directions.
+When discretized, the time-stepping method yields a [Helmholtz](https://en.wikipedia.org/wiki/Helmholtz_equation)-like problem that needs to be solved every timestep.

 ## Simplification